-O&M instruction assists children who have visual impairments to develop sensorimotor skills that are critical to their physical development, to be able to navigate various environments, and to function successfully at home, in school, and in the community.
-When sensorimotor skills are impaired due to physical or health issues outside of visual impairment, O&M specialists work in collaboration with occupational therapists, physical therapists, and other appropriate professionals.
+O&M instruction assists children with visual impairments in developing sensorimotor skills that are critical to their physical development, ability to navigate various environments, and successful functioning at home, in school, and in the community.
+For individuals with visual impairments of any age, when sensorimotor skills are impaired due to physical or health issues, O&M specialists work in collaboration with occupational therapists, physical therapists, and other appropriate professionals.